PoisotLab/2015_ms_datamining/ms.md

 can take the form of a `makefile` (which allows to generate the results, from the raw data, without human intervention), or be all of the relevant code that allows to re-generate the figures and results.
-For example, we have released all of the `R` code that was used to generate the figures at **<will be given upon acceptance>**.
+For example, we have released all of the `R` code that was used to generate the figures at {>>will be given upon acceptance<<}.
 Sharing the analysis pipeline has several advantages.
 First, it is a first step towards ensuring the quality of analyses, since reviewers can (and should reasonably be expected to) look at the source code.
 Second, it provides a *template* for future analyses -- instead of re-developing the pipeline from scratch, authors can re-use (and acknowledge) the previous code base and build on it.
 Finally, it helps identifying areas of future improvement.
 The development of software should primarily aim to make the work of researchers easier.
 Looking at commonalities in the analytical pipelines for which no ready-made solutions exists will be a great way to influence priorities in software development.
 Properly citing and reviewing computer code is still an issue, because software evolves whereas papers remain (for now) frozen in the state where they were published.
 Being more careful with citation, notably by including version number [@whit15] or using unique identifiers [@pois15c], will help long-term reproducibility.

 **Computational literacy:**